Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Symmetric Case: Sub-optimality via Parametric Second-order Perturbations

 for some constant $c>0$. \end{lemma} The proof makes extensive use of the concentration bounds for Gaussian processes over the Grassmanina manifold, as discussed in Section~\ref{subsec_grassmanian}.
-Before presenting the proof of \Cref{lem_ABC2}, we show its application in the proof of \Cref{thm_no_benign_sym}. {\it Proof of \Cref{thm_no_benign_sym}.} We have
+Before presenting the proof of \Cref{lem_ABC2}, we show its application in the proof of \Cref{thm_no_benign_sym}. {\it Proof of \Cref{thm_no_benign_sym}.} {For every $\trueW\in \cW$, there exists $U\in \cB^{k-r}$ such that}

 with probability at least $1-\exp(-\Omega(dr_0))-\exp(-\Omega(pp_0m))$, provided that